tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/只读/灾备实例/创建只读实例_intl_en.md

 #### Architecture
 The MySQL source-replica binlog sync feature is adopted for read-only instances, which can sync the changes in the source instance (source database) to all read-only instances.
 Given the single-node architecture (without a replica) of read-only instances, repeated attempts to restore a failing read-only instance will be made.
 Therefore, we recommend you choose a read-only group over a read-only instance for higher availability.
 >!If there is only one read-only instance in the read-only group, there will be risks with single points of failure, and this group will not be included in the overall availability calculation of the TencentDB for MySQL service.
-A single read-only instance does not have an SLA.
+A single read-only instance does not provide SLA guarantee.
 We recommend you purchase at least two read-only instances to ensure the availability of the read-only group.
 >
 ![](https://qcloudimg.tencent-cloud.cn/raw/e8000e0fae60f2f8ff884bf47d6babb0.png)

 ## Feature Limits
+- Read-only instances cannot be created for single-node instances of the cloud disk edition.
 - Read-only instances can be purchased only for **two-node or three-node source instances on MySQL 5.6 or later with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above**.
 If your source instance is below this specification, upgrade it first.
-- The minimum specification of a read-only instance is 1 GB memory and 50 GB disk capacity and must be equal to or greater than the storage capacity purchased for the source instance.
+- The minimum specification of a read-only instance is 1 GB memory and 50 GB disk capacity, which must be equal to or greater than the storage capacity purchased for the source instance.
 - Up to five read-only instances can be created for a source instance.
 - Backup and rollback features are not supported.
 - Data cannot be migrated to read-only instances.
 - Database creation/drop are not supported and neither is phpMyAdmin (PMA).
-- Unsupported operations include account creation, deletion, authorization, and account name/password modification.
+- Operations including account creation/deletion/authorization and account name/password modification are not supported.

 ## Notes
 - There is no need to maintain accounts or databases for read-only instances, which are synced with those of the source instance.